-Worldbuilding is a highly important part of the writing process when it comes to fiction and storytelling.
+Worldbuilding is an essential part of the writing process when it comes to fiction and storytelling.

 The ‘world’ you create for your story (or ‘story world’ as it is also known) is where your story takes place.
 It is where your characters live and die and where all of the action happens.